 Johnson, Marvin Gaye: (Guernsey) Johnson was convicted and sentenced to death for the 2003 aggravated murder of 13-year-old Daniel Bailey at his mother's home in Cambridge.
 On April 7, 2022, Johnson filed in the trial court a petition for postconviction relief alleging that he was seriously mentally ill, and thus, ineligible for the death penalty.
 The State responded on June 22, 2022, and Johnson replied on July 12, 2022.
 On December 9, 2022, Johnson filed an amended SMI postconviction relief petition.
 The State responded to the amended petition on February 7, 2023 and February 17, 2023; Johnson replied on February 23, 2023.
 On April 21, 2023, the trial court granted Johnson funds for an investigator.
 On October 25, 2023, the trial judge recused, and on November 3, 2023, a visiting judge was assigned.
+On August 28, 2024, the trial court held an evidentiary hearing and granted Johnson's request for relief due to mental health.
+The trial court resentenced Johnson to life imprisonment without the possibility of parole on October 11, 2024, as amended on October 22, 2024.
+(Note: Briefing continues in 2025 in the Sixth Circuit Court of Appeals on the impact of the resentencing on the habeas appeal.)

 Jones, Phillip: (Summit) Jones was convicted and sentenced to death for the 2007 aggravated murder of Susan Marie Christian-Yates in Mount Peace Cemetery in Akron.
 On April 6, 2022, Jones filed in the trial court a successive postconviction relief petition alleging that he was seriously mentally ill, and thus, ineligible for the death penalty.
 On April 18, 2022, the State filed a motion for an extension of time to respond to the petition, to which Jones responded the next day.
 On February 15, 2023, the State filed a motion for discovery, including seeking an evaluation by a State's expert.
-On May 25, 2023, the trial court granted the evaluation by a State's expert but denied its motion for general discovery.
+On May 25, 2023, the trial court granted the evaluation by a State's expert, but denied its motion for general discovery.
+Over the State's objections, on May 9, 2024, the trial court partially granted Jones' motion to limit the State's expert's evaluation.

 Kirkland, Anthony: (Hamilton) Kirkland was convicted and sentenced to death for the 2006 aggravated murders of 14-year-old Casonya Crawford and 13-year-old Esme Kenney in Hamilton County.
 On April 7, 2022, Kirkland filed in the trial court a postconviction relief petition alleging that he was seriously mentally ill, and thus, ineligible for the death penalty.
-On September 28, 2022, Kirkland amended his SMI petition.
+On September 28, 2022, Kirkland amended his serious mental illness petition.
 On November 22, 2022, the State filed a motion to appoint an expert and grant funding, which the State amended on August 22, 2023.
 Kirkland opposed the State's motion on January 6, 2023 and September 11, 2023.
 On November 20, 2023, the trial court granted the State's motion for an expert but denied authorization for funding.
+On August 9, 2024, both parties stipulated to protocols and parameters for the State's expert's evaluation.